-Require Proper Use of Your Vehicle Do your part to prevent injuries:
+Require Proper Use of Your Vehicle

-Do not allow careless or reckless driving.
-Make sure operators are 16 or older with

-- using alcohol or drugs.

-- Do not allow operation on public roads-

-- collisions with cars and trucks can occur.

-- Do not exceed seating capacity: 3 occupants.
-Never operate with a passenger under the

-- age of 12.
+- Do your part to prevent injuries: - Do not allow careless or reckless driving Make sure operators are 16 or older with - a valid driver's license.
+Do not let people drive or ride after - using alcohol or drugs. - Do not allow operation on public roads- - collisions with cars and trucks can occur.
+Do not exceed seating capacity: 3 occupants. - Never operate with a passenger under the age of 12.
 All riders must be able to sit with backs against the seat.
 Both feet flat on the floor and both hands on the steering wheel (if driving) or on a passenger hand hold.